Barbican Street Project

 Our Approach:

-1. Cupboards will be added to the outside of the island to increase storage, and a new wine fridge will be installed at the end.
+1. Cupboards were added to the outside of the island to increase storage, and a new wine fridge was installed at one end.

-2. A fresh palette will be introduced to make the space feel brighter and larger, while complementing the existing tiles; this will include shades of white, teal, soft grey, warm woodgrain, and striking gunmetal handles.
+2. A fresh palette was introduced making the space feel brighter and larger, while complementing existing floor tiles.
+The palette included shades of white, teal, soft grey, warm woodgrain, and striking gunmetal handles.

-3. The existing laundry door will be replaced with a frosted glass pocket door to save space and allow light to flow more freely.
+3. The existing laundry door was replaced with a frosted glass pocket door, saving space and providing more natural light into the spaces.

-4. The structural column will be reimagined as an intentional feature, highlighted with fun but subtle KitKat tiles, and will be cut off under the cabinetry to integrate seamlessly into the design.
+4. The structural column was reimagined as an intentional feature, highlighted with fun but subtle kitkat tiles, integrated seamlessly into the design.

-5. New ceiling-mounted cylinder lighting, contrasting black task track lighting, and elegant LED strips will provide multiple lighting options, offering both daylight-mimicking and ambient illumination.
+5. Ceiling-mounted cylinder lighting, contrasting black task track lighting, and elegant LED strips provide multiple lighting options, offering both daylight-mimicking and ambient illumination.

-6. Harsh angles will be rounded to prevent bumps, while also reflecting the curve of the column, adding a modern sense of balance to the space.
+6. Harsh angles were reduced and curves introduced, marrying well with the existing column, and adding a modern sense of balance to the space.

 Before